If you’ve ever managed a WordPress website, you’ve seen the notifications: “A new version of WordPress is available.”

 Note: When you trigger an update from the admin screen, WordPress automatically puts the site into maintenance mode for the duration of the file swap and takes it out again when it’s done.

 If you prefer using the command line, wp core update does the same job.
+Afterward, wp core update-db runs any required database update routine.
+On multisite, use the appropriate network-aware workflow so every site’s database is handled correctly.

 Our suggested steps:

-- Double-check that your backup is confirmed.
+- Double-check that your backup is fresh, complete, and restorable.

 - If you’re using WP-CLI or a custom deployment workflow, optionally enable maintenance mode before touching the database or core files (for example with